Breast Reduction Surgery Cost and Procedure Information

 Types of Incisions for Breast Reduction Surgery

-While scaring can be a barrier to having surgery, keep in mind that many Medbelle breast reduction patients report their surgical scars heal extremely well and are difficult to see after recovery (6 months to 1+ year after the operation).
-You can see some of the healed results of Medbelle patients here.
+While scaring can be a barrier to having surgery, keep in mind that many breast reduction patients report their surgical scars healed extremely well and are difficult to see after recovery (6 months to 1+ year after the operation).
+You can see some of the healed results of patients here.

 There are three types of incisions used for breast reduction:

-- Circumareolar also called a donut incision that goes around the areola
+- Circumareolar also called a doughnut incision that goes around the areola

 - Suitable for small reductions